martintomov/RB-IBDM/docs/docs/GSL/usage.md

   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>
 </a>

+### ⚠️ Disclaimer

+**This page covers the basic process workflow.
+The provided notebook gives the additional option of running GSL on either a single image or a folder of images and saves the results by default.**

 ## Prerequisites
 1. **Google Colab**: Ensure you are running this notebook in Google Colab for seamless execution of the code, especially for GPU support.